iCliniq Logo

 Generalized pustular psoriasis can be diagnosed clinically by examining the signs and symptoms.
 Additional tests can be done for confirmation.
 These tests can also give an idea of potential complications.

-Skin Biopsy: Histopathologically, it shows pustules below the corneal layer along with neutrophilic infiltration.
+It shows pustules below the corneal layer along with neutrophils.

-Laboratory Tests: These can be done to test for bacterial infection in cases of secondary infection.
+Tests can be performed to detect bacterial infection in cases of secondary infection.

 What Are the Potential Complications?

 Being an acute disorder, in some cases, the disease can be fatal.
-Therefore it must be given emergency medical care.
-The Older the patients, the higher the risks.
+Therefore, it must be given emergency medical care.
+The older the patients, the higher the risks.
+The pustules can serve as sites of secondary bacterial infection.
+In the initial stage, the pustules are sterile.
+Potential complications include:

 • Renal (kidney) and liver impairment.

-• Protein-losing enteropathy (loss of serum proteins into the intestine).
+• Protein-losing enteropathy (it means loss of serum proteins into the intestine).

-• Peripheral neuropathy (damage to the nerves outside the brain and spinal cord caused mainly due to diabetes).
+• Peripheral neuropathy (meaning damage to the nerves outside the brain and spinal cord, caused mainly due to diabetes).

 • Cardiac failure (occurs when the heart muscle does not pump blood efficiently to meet the body’s needs).